 - Inhalation: The air we breathe every day is contaminated with toxins.
 People working in factories and industrial areas are most prone to toxic inhalation.

 - Ingestion: The most common cause of body toxicity through consumption is eating processed foods, foods with preservatives and additives, and canned foods.
 Many healthy-looking fruits and vegetables are laced with pesticides.
-Eating in a contaminated area may also cause ingestion of toxic substances.
+Eating in a contaminated area may also cause the ingestion of toxic substances.

 - Absorption: Our skin and eyes absorb several airborne toxins every day.
 The skin care products we use daily without batting an eyelid are brimming with toxins.